bkgoksel/fun/spec.md

 *   **"Never Reach the End" Mechanic:** The frontend must request new content *before* the user physically reaches the absolute end of the loaded text.
 The threshold for triggering a new fetch should be tuned.
 *   **Content Moderation (if applicable):** Depending on the LLM, consider if any output filtering is needed, though for a joke site, this might be less critical unless the LLM produces undesirable content.

-**E. Deployment:**
+**E. Deployment Strategy (Recommended):**

-Focus on lightweight, simple, and cost-effective solutions, as high scalability or handling a large number of visitors is not an initial concern.
+Focus on lightweight, simple, and cost-effective solutions, leveraging AWS familiarity where practical.

-1.  **Frontend (Static Assets):**
+1.  **Frontend (Static Assets - HTML, CSS, Vanilla JS):**
-    *   **GitHub Pages:** Free hosting for static sites directly from a GitHub repository.
-    *   **Netlify/Vercel Free Tiers:** Offer generous free tiers for deploying static frontends with CI/CD integration.
-    *   **Cloud Storage + CDN:** Services like AWS S3, Google Cloud Storage, or Azure Blob Storage can host static files, often with a free tier.
-A CDN (like Cloudflare's free plan) can be put in front for caching and performance.
+    *   **AWS S3 + AWS CloudFront:**
+        *   Host static files in an S3 bucket configured for website hosting.
+        *   Use CloudFront as a CDN for improved performance, HTTPS, and caching.
+This leverages AWS free tiers effectively.

-2.  **Backend (Node.js Application & Redis):**
+2.  **Backend API (Node.js - Express.js):**
-    *   **Platform as a Service (PaaS) Free Tiers:**
-        *   **Heroku:** Has a free tier for Node.js apps and Redis add-ons (though free tier capabilities have been reduced).
-        *   **Fly.io:** Offers a "free allowance" that can cover small Node.js apps and a small Redis instance.
-        *   **Render:** Provides free tiers for web services (Node.js) and Redis.
-    *   **Small Virtual Private Server (VPS):**
-        *   Providers like DigitalOcean, Linode, Vultr, or Hetzner offer very cheap VPS options (e.g., $5-10/month).
-        *   Requires manual setup of Node.js environment, process manager (like PM2), and Redis (can be run on the same VPS for a small app).
-    *   **Serverless Functions (for API):**
-        *   Services like AWS Lambda, Google Cloud Functions, or Azure Functions can host the backend API endpoints.
-        *   Pay-per-use model, can be very cheap for low traffic.
-        *   Redis would still need to be hosted separately (e.g., managed Redis services like ElastiCache, Memorystore, or a Redis instance on a small VPS/PaaS).
+    *   **AWS Lambda + API Gateway:**
+        *   Deploy the Node.js application as AWS Lambda functions.
+        *   Use API Gateway to create HTTP endpoints that trigger these Lambda functions.
+        *   This is highly cost-effective (pay-per-use, generous free tier) and scalable.

+3.  **Caching (Redis):**
+    *   **Render (Free Tier) or Upstash (Free Tier):**
+        *   Utilize a free tier offering from a specialized Redis provider like Render or Upstash.
+        *   These services are simple to set up and integrate with AWS Lambda, offering a no-cost or very low-cost solution for caching.
+        *   AWS ElastiCache can be considered if free tier eligibility is met and preferred, but external services are often simpler for this scale.

-3.  **Recipe Data (JSON files):**
+4.  **Recipe Data (JSON files):**
-    *   If using a PaaS or VPS, these files can be deployed alongside the backend application code.
-    *   Ensure they are included in the deployment package.
+    *   Include JSON recipe files within the AWS Lambda deployment package.

-4.  **Considerations:**
+    *   Alternatively, store them in an S3 bucket that the Lambda function has read access to.

+5.  **Key Deployment Considerations:**
-    *   **Simplicity:** Prioritize solutions that are easy to set up and manage.
+    *   **Simplicity:** Prioritize solutions that are easy to set up and manage, especially given the AWS components.
-    *   **Cost:** Leverage free tiers or the most affordable options.
+    *   **Cost:** Maximize use of AWS free tiers and free tiers from other services (like Redis providers).
-    *   **LLM API Keys:** Securely manage LLM API keys using environment variables provided by the hosting platform.
+    *   **LLM API Keys & Credentials:** Securely manage all API keys (Mistral, etc.) and AWS credentials using AWS Secrets Manager or Lambda environment variables encrypted at rest.
+    *   **IAM Roles:** Use appropriate IAM roles for Lambda functions to grant least-privilege access to other AWS services (e.g., S3 if recipe data is stored there).